kristinbrooks/ktowns-spike/README.md

 *Monorepos, or "monolithic repositories", are single repositories containing multiple apps or packages.
 It can help speed up development for larger projects, make it easier to share code, and act as a single source of truth.*
 ([source](https://docs.expo.dev/guides/monorepos/))

+#### Folder Layout

+- `apps` entry points for each app
+  - `expo`
+  - `next`

+- `packages` shared packages across apps
+  - `app` you'll be importing most files from `app/`
+    - `features` (don't use a `screens` folder. organize by feature.)
+    - `provider` (all the providers that wrap the app, and some no-ops for Web.)
+    - `navigation` Next.js has a `pages/` folder.
+React Native doesn't.
+This folder contains navigation-related code for RN.
+You may use it for any navigation code, such as custom links.

+You can add other folders inside of `packages/` if you know what you're doing and have a good reason to.

 #### Workspaces